bruth/promiser/README.md

 # Promiser

 `promiser` is a simple manager of deferreds by name.
-Rather than creating and maintaining references to `jQuery.Deferred` objects, simply register a handler by name and resolve or reject is by name.
+Rather than creating and maintaining references to `jQuery.Deferred` objects, simply register a handler by name and resolve or reject it by name.

 ```javascript
 promiser.done('test', function() {